-44. Organic Commodities.
+44. Organic Commodities

-- (a) Organic prices can be used as expected values for certified organic acreage, and for certified organic animals or animal products. - (1) You may not use organic prices for commodities that are not certified organic. - (2) All requirements as published in 7 CFR 205, National Organic Program, must be met in order to be considered a certified organic operation.
-However, if your farm is not required to have an organic certification because your gross agricultural income from organic sales is \$5,000 or less and you follow all organic standards including having an organic production or handling system plan, you may also use organic prices and your farm will be considered to be certified under this policy. - (b) By the Revised Farm Operation Reporting date, you must have, for certified organic acreage or organic animals or animal products, a valid certification in effect as shown on the National Organic Program website or you
+- (a) Organic prices can be used as expected values for certified organic acreage, and for certified organic animals or animal products. - You may not use organic prices for commodities that are not certified organic. - (2) All requirements as published in 7 CFR 205, National Organic Program, must be met in order to be considered a certified organic operation.
+However, if your farm is not required to have an organic certification because your gross agricultural income from organic sales is \$5,000 or less and you follow all organic standards including having an organic production or handling system plan, you may also use organic prices and your farm will be considered to be certified under this policy. - (b) By the Revised Farm Operation Reporting date, you must have, for certified organic acreage or organic animals or animal products, a valid certification in effect as shown on the National Organic Program website or you must have a written certification from a

-- must have a written certification from a certifying agent (A certificate issued to an operator/tenant may be used to qualify the same acreage for a landlord or other similar arrangement.)
+- certifying agent (a certificate issued to an operator/tenant may be used to qualify the same acreage for a landlord or other similar arrangement, except as provided in section 44(b)(3)).
+A certificate issued from the National Organic Program's Organic Integrity Database (or successor certificate reporting tool) is acceptable.
 The following items are required: - (1) You must have a current certification if a claim is made.
 If your farm was certified organic previously but you have not received an updated organic certification, the previous certification may not be used at claim time.
 If you do not have the appropriate certificate at claim time, your insured revenue will be recalculated without the organic expected values; and - (2) We will document on the Farm Operation Report which acres and commodities are certified organic.
-You must be able to provide your organic plan or information identifying the organic fields, if required by us. - (c) If any acreage or animals or animal products qualifies as certified organic, by the Revised Farm Operation Reporting date, and the certification is subsequently surrendered by the farm, suspended, revoked or denied by the certifying agent, during the insurance period, that acreage or animals or animal products will remain insured but the expected value for the acreage or animals or animal products will be recalculated to non-organic expected values because the failure to comply with organic standards is not an insured cause of loss.
+You must be able to provide your organic system plan or information identifying the organic fields, if required by us. - (3) If you do not have a valid certification by the Revised Farm Operation Reporting date, you must provide